 As such, and in terms of Section 16(4) of the Freedom of Information (Scotland) Act 2002 where Section 12(1) of the Act (Excessive Cost of Compliance) has been applied, this represents a refusal notice for the information sought.

-By way of explanation, the crime recording systems used by Police Scotland have no facility whereby this level of information can be automatically retrieved.
+By way of explanation, the crime recording systems used by Police Scotland have no facility whereby specific premises such as psychiatric units can be automatically identified, nor is it possible to search for crime reports by locus type.